bptlab/fCM-query-generator/README.md

 <img width="682" alt="image" src="https://user-images.githubusercontent.com/32839252/118831448-13c76b80-b8c0-11eb-863f-248532c63380.png">

 The query returns a boolean indicating whether or not an execution state can be reached that satisfies the objective.
 For all possible successor states, it can be investigated which can lead to a satisfying state and which can't.
-This information assists knowledge workers, what tasks to execute.
+This information assists knowledge workers, what activities to execute.

 To investigate the state space and the successor states of the current state, the state space can be visualized by using the state space tool.